wandersick/exchange-migration-checklist/exchange-2016-migration-checklist-complex.md

 # Inventorying Existing Environment

+This example shows a parent-child domain architecture with DAG, where Exchange server is installed in a child domain with hardware load balancer.

 - Have an estimation of how many mailboxes on each existing Exchange server
   - Get-Mailbox | Group-Object -Property:Database | Select Name,Count | ft -auto